sightsdev/sights/README.md

 sudo ./install.sh
 ```

-Through the installer you can do a complete install, or just install and setup parts of the software suite.
+Through the installer you can do a complete install, or just install and setup individual parts of the software suite.

 ```sh
 SIGHTS installer